nelhage/blog.nelhage.com/content/draft/2017-01-08-utilization.markdown

 <img src='/images/posts/hitcount.png' width='585' height="214"></img>

-The graph total shows you the number of workers, since each worker performs one second-per-second of work (above, I'm running with four workers, so we're close, but we're losing a bit of time somewhere).
+Since each worker performs one second per second of work, the graph total gives you the number of active workers (and indeed, I generated this example with four workers).
+We're losing a bit of time (potentially in the `statsd.increment` calls themselves?), but we're pretty close.

-We can also immediately see that we're spending most of our time talking to the database -- 2.7s or (dividing by 4) about 68% of our time.
+We can immediately see that we're spending most of our time talking to the database -- 2.7s/s or (dividing by 4) about 68% of our time.
+And the stacked graphs give a very clear visualization of the overall usage of the system.

 The above image shows a system at running at capacity.
 If we're not, then the graph gives us an easy way to eyeball how much spare capacity